BlockchainTechnologyInitiatives/blockchainsupplychain/_posts/2018-04-26-Susan-Davenport_Greater-Houston-Partnership.md

 Susan received a Master of Public Affairs from The University of Texas at Austin and earned a Bachelor of Science degree in Nursing from The University of Texas Medical Branch.
 She is also a graduate of the Economic Development Institute at the University of Oklahoma and is an active member of the Association of Chamber of Commerce Executives and the International Economic Development Institute.

 <br>
-At XChain2, Ms. Davenport will discussing:
+At XChain2, Ms. Davenport will be discussing:
 <br>
 <br>
 <p><b>Advancing Houston’s Digital Tech Economy</b></p>